ansys/api-eigen-example/README.md

 However, feel free to interact directly by your own means with the server (e.g. API REST communication can also be easily performed using CURL commands).

-## Getting Started
+## Getting Started with the Python packages

-To use the API Eigen Example project you do not need any specific requirements or additional software, apart from the ones to be installed via the requirements --all-files and a CMake version of the Eigen library.
+To use the API Eigen Example Python project you do not need any specific requirements or additional software, apart from the ones to be installed via the requirements --all-files and a CMake version of the Eigen library.